numpy/numpy/doc/source/reference/routines.polynomials.classes.rst

 Python numeric operators +, -, \*, //, %, divmod, \*\*, ==,
 and !=.
 The last two can be a bit problematic due to floating point roundoff errors.
-We now give a quick demonstration of the various operations using Numpy version 1.7.0.
+We now give a quick demonstration of the various operations using NumPy version 1.7.0.

 Basics
 ------